haicheviet/personal-space/site/content/posts/10x-developer-and-what-not/index.en.md

 {{< /admonition >}}

-## My two cent
+## My two cents

 Similar to the interview, recently, I had a problem that I want to share that maybe you can find existing.
 My current company, Jobhopin, offers a SAS solution for parsing and ATS system.
-Our service mainly aims to automate the process of inputting candidate info and auto-matching the user's talent pool to their available jobs.
+Our service mainly aims to automate the process of inputting candidate info and scoring the user's talent pool to their available jobs.

 We had a problem that our platform resource does not meet the demand from the customers, requests die very frequently, and of course, the customers do not feel happy about it.
 So I was assigned to optimize the platform for a better user experience.
-And my first thought, maybe is everyone first thought, analyze the code and scaling technique to check for improvement.
-But I stepped back and rethought the constraint of the engineering aspect.
-What if I had done optimized code or platform, and then what next?
-How much can I squeeze out from the code enough to achieve KPI, can my optimized code be bug-free, and if not, can I deliver the code that won't break the existing platform ...etc.?
+And my first thought, maybe is everyone first thought, to analyze the code and scaling technique to check for improvement.
+But I had some doubt and rethought the constraint of the engineering aspect.
+What if I had done all fancy thing to optimized code and platform, but then what next?
+How much can I squeeze out from the code enough to achieve KPI, can my optimized code be bug-free, and if not, can I deliver the code that won't break the existing platform ...etc?
 The engineering aspect's constraint is enormous, but the reward is not foreseen.
 That's why rather than continue diving more into coding, I thought about why our platform failed to deliver, what users expect from our platform and how much traffic we are talking about.
 After a whole day of debugging the network and analyst log, I saw the abnormal trend in our user traffic that caused our platform can not scale quickly enough to handle.
 The reality is each user has very different traffic; sometimes, they don't send any requests for the whole week but send a few thousand requests in only five minutes.

-It turns out users rarely use our service but only in their recruitment events; therefore, each event generates thousands of new candidates to our platform for analysis in only a short period.
+It turns out users rarely use our service but only when they open their recruitment events; therefore, each event generates thousands of new candidates to our platform for analysis in only a short period.
 Of course, our service stutter to keep up with the API protocol.
-And the other case is newly signed users; they migrate their talent pools to our service, cause a dozen thousand traffic, and rarely have any new candidates afterward.
+And the other case is newly signed users; they migrate their talent pools to our service and cause a dozen thousands of new traffic but rarely have any new candidates afterward.
 After seeing these abnormal trends, I propose to migrate our service from API Protocol to Queue System that can break out into two queues:

 - Short queue (1 -> 50 candidates) using Lambda to serve
 - Long queue (50> candidates) using ECS-Fargate to serve

 {{< admonition success >}}

-Replacing to the new protocol give us a huge benefit both in performance and cost.
-The service handle well with the abonormal traffic from our user thanks to servel and even more, our cloud cost is half of what we are paying before because we only pay what what user use, no more cost for idle server.
+Replacing the new protocol gave us a huge benefit both in performance and cost.
+The service handle very well our users' unusual traffic thanks to serverless.
+Even more, our cloud cost is half of what we are paying before because we only pay for what users use, with no more cost for an idle server.

 {{< /admonition >}}